 Homework will be graded on a rigorous suite of correctness tests while labs will receive full credit for "reasonable effort," as evaluated by a small number of relatively simple correctness tests.
 Passing all tests on Gradescope for homework or labs will ensure full credit as there are no hidden tests.
-Each lab will be worth 8 points (for a total of 96 points), and each homework will be worth 32 points (for a total of 160 points).
+Each of the 12 labs will be worth 16 points (for a total of 192 points), and each homework will be worth 80 points (for a total of 320 points).
+No homeworks or labs will be dropped.